 Best live video CDN for streaming

 Now we know why to use a CDN.
-But which CDN is best for live streaming?
+But what is the best video streaming CDN?
 There are dozens of CDN providers on the market today.
 A few of the most popular are Akamai, Azure, Cloudfront, and Fastly.
 Some other CDN providers don’t support live streaming at all (Cloudflare, for example), so you won’t want to review those options.

 When comparing live video CDN solutions, I recommend you look at a few main elements: